bododge/multiscale-nueral-style/README.md

 Create a copy of this script in your neural-style directory.

-Usage is drag and drop.
-Drag three files into the terminal window, the .sh file followed by two image files:
+<strong>Usage is drag and drop.</strong> Drag three files into the terminal window, the .sh file followed by two image files:

 `multiscale.sh content_file style_file`